deepcurator/DCC/src/code2graph/README.md

 --arg: Show arguments on graph (Hidden by default).

 --url: Show url/is_type relations on graph (Hidden by default).

+#### Download RDF Dataset

+We ran the lightweight method on several TensorFlow papers we scraped from Paperswithcode website.
+You can download the RDF graphs and triples we generated [here](https://osf.io/zrusg/?view_only=f6ed10613af94c6d8050796a30f1568b).

 ### Running Webscraper for Paperswithcode website